siwanyyang/siwanyyang/README.md

 HI THERE! 😊
 ===========
 ### WHO AM I ?
 I wanna be a influential software engineer, and I'm majored in C.S at HGU.
-I love sharing my experience and learning knowlege related to @Deeplearning and @AI.
+I love sharing my experience and learning knowlege related to Deeplearning and AI.
 This is the place where I opensource stuff and break things!
 - 🔭 I’m currently working on something cool 😙
 - 🌱 I’m currently learning GO, Vanilla JS.
 - 💬 Ask me about C/C++, Python, HTML/CSS.
-- ⚡ Fun fact: I LOVE PAINTINGS !
-Generally, claud monet.
+- ⚡ Fun fact: I LOVE DRAWING 🎨

 ### 💻 Tech Stack 💻
 #### Programming Languages